focsiseta/writev-readv/README.md

 # writev-readv
-Reimplementing writev and readv with the systemcalls read and write
+Reimplementing writev and readv with sys-calls read and write